 You know that expression, “an apple a day keeps the doctor away.”
 We hear that wine has that same effect, too.
 So why not mix them together?
 This custom cocktail is fresh, crisp and sure to put some pep in your step this Valentine’s Day!
 This white wine spritzer is perfect for a party of two – or twenty!

-Fun fact: This wine spritzer was created with love by Dan’s fiance.
+Fun fact: This Fruity Wine Spritzer was created with love by Dan’s fiance.
 Awwww! <3 Continue reading →

 This story is everybody’s favorite.
 When Jefferson’s Rye Whiskey meets cherry bitters, this original Manhattan becomes extraordinary.
 Jefferson’s is full of spice, and the cherry bitters gives it an extra bit of sweetness.
 Mix one up for that special someone, even if that special someone is you.
 Recipe after the jump.

 Opposites attract, right?
-Dan Culen, Binny’s mixologist, made that happen when he mixed beer and vodka in this unique cocktail.
+Dan Culen, Binny’s mixologist, made that happen when he mixed beer and vodka in this Berry Beer Cooler Cocktail.
 Be ready to share, because this cocktail recipe is best enjoyed with many.
 Careful though, it will sneak up on you like a bad blind date on Valentine’s Day.
 Recipe after the jump.